Moodybleu/A-Mile-In-Her-Mind/README.md

 ## MVP
  - user is able to log in
  - user is able to write an entry
- - user is able favorite other user entries
  - user is able to see a word for their prompt
+ - user can see their past entries on their profile

 ## stretch goals
 - calm music in the background of entry page
 - Anxiety attack button -- for users who have panic attacks mid-entry.
 The button will connect them to a serene scene and play a meditation that reminds them they are safe now
 - access past entries by clicking prompted word in the list of your past prompts
+- user can like other users entries
+- users can optionally share entries